mtsolekas/dsort/README.md

 # dsort

-dsort is bash script that automatically organizes your downloads directory, based on simple rules supplied in its configurations file.
+dsort is bash script that automatically organizes your downloads directory, based on simple rules supplied in it's configurations file.
 For more information about where this file should be located and how to write it, as well as dsort's available options, see the manpage.